 - CampusTalkBlog is a site I’ve contributed to in the past, and it’s a great resource for all kinds of study tips, college student health and well-being advice, and ways to develop student leadership.
 This blog unique in that it’s written by many different professors and learning experts, so there is a variety of approaches and ideas for you to draw upon.

-- The Chatty Professor is Ellen Bremen, who teaches Communication Studies at Highline Community College outside Seattle.
+- The Chatty Professor is Ellen Bremen, who teaches Communication Studies at Highline Community College outside Seattle, WA.
 Her posts focus on helping students learn and communicate better, and include incredibly useful explanations of common communication errors and how to fix them.
 She’s just moved to a new website so be sure to check it out!

 - Dr. Wes by Westby G. Fisher, MD, FACC provides the kind of information that medical students will want to read to stay-up-to-date.
 A practicing cardiologist and Associate Professor of Medicine at the University of Chicago’s medical school, Fisher’s posts are not always focused entirely on medicine, but are worth sorting through to find such practical topics as “The Other Cause of Cardiac Arrest” and “Lessons from EKG Class.”